 If carbohydrates are the true driving force behind the development diabetes, then one would expect to see an improvement in diabetes in patients who reduce their carbohydrates but don’t significantly lose weight.
 Well, that is exactly what researchers found.

-There are several studies (here as well as this nice review as well as this one) that have examined this and all find generally the same thing.
+There are several studies that have examined this and all find generally the same thing.
 A reduction in carbohydrate intake alone leads to significant improvement in blood sugar control, improvement in triglycerides and cholesterol and the requirement of fewer medications.

 This study demonstrated that after 6 months on a low carbohydrate diet, 95% of participants reduced or eliminated their diabetes medications.